everpub/openscienceprize/proposal.md

 * Notebooks allow you to describe the narrative of your computations.

-* Continous integration helps you spot regressions.
+* Continuous integration helps you spot regressions.
 If a robot can run your analysis, it is reproducible.

 * Zenodo makes your code citable and archives it for ever.